aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 35. [Dance you Imps!](https://blog.cleancoder.com/uncle-bob/2013/10/01/Dance-You-Imps.html)
 > **ORMs are data structure migrators.
 That’s all.** They move data from one place to another while making non-semantic changes to the form of that data.
-> They _do not_ create objects out of relational tables. design your business objects without consideration for the relational schema.
+> They _do not_ create objects out of relational tables.
+Design your business objects without consideration for the relational schema.
 > Design your applications to behave first.
 Then figure out a way to bind those behaviors to the data brought into memory by your ORM.